Managing polycythemia vera

-4x more likely to have a blood clot or a heart problem
+4x more likely to have a blood clot or die from a heart-related problem

 Treatment goals

-In a large clinical study called CYTO-PV, people with PV who had HCT levels above the 45% threshold, specifically 45%-50%, were 4 times more likely to have a blood clot or a heart problem compared to those who kept it below 45%.
+In a large clinical study called CYTO-PV, people with polycythemia vera (PV) who had HCT levels above the 45% threshold, specifically 45%-50%, were 4 times more likely to have a blood clot or die from a heart-related problem compared to those who kept it below 45%.

 Other important treatment goals include reduction of PV symptoms and increasing quality of life so that you can still pursue your daily activities.